Where smart software meets expert accounting.

 • Basic-rate taxpayers pay 8.75%

-If you’re a Scottish taxpayer, although your Income Tax is based on the Scottish Income Tax Rates, you’ll need to calculate and pay any tax due on dividends (or savings income) using the UK tax rates and thresholds as shown in our article.
+These income thresholds are frozen until at least April 2028.
+If you're a Scottish taxpayer, although your Income Tax is based on the Scottish Income Tax Rates, you'll need to calculate and pay any tax due on dividends using the UK tax rates and thresholds.

 Basic Rate 8.75% £500 £37,200